JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1.x to 2020.2

+### Known Issues
+{id="known-issues-20202"}

+* If upgrade fails with an error in OptimizeAndCleanupIdsGroupsTableConverter, please apply the workaround described in [this issue](https://youtrack.jetbrains.com/issue/TW-68938#focus=Comments-27-4538713.0-0).

+### New Header by Default

-* The new header is enabled in both classic and experimental UIs.
+The new header is enabled in both classic and experimental UIs.
 Some plugins developed for the previous header might not work in the new one.
 With [our new API](https://blog.jetbrains.com/teamcity/2020/09/teamcity-2020-2-updated-plugin-development/), you can make your custom plugins compatible with the new header or write new ones using modern web technologies.

 If you have troubles displaying valuable information or actions in this header and updating plugins is not a convenient option, you can set the `teamcity.ui.useClassicHeader=true` internal property – this will switch your TeamCity header to the previous view.
 Please note that this is not a recommended solution as we might disable the obsolete header in the future versions.

+### Reindexing build search

-* Lucene version in [TeamCity search](search.md) has been updated to 8.5.1.
+Lucene version in [TeamCity search](search.md) has been updated to 8.5.1.
 On upgrading, TeamCity will reindex all builds on the server which might take some time and load the CPU.
-During reindexation, some builds might not be present in the search results.
+During reindexing, some builds might not be present in the search results.

+### Bundles Python runner

-* The [external Python build runner](https://plugins.jetbrains.com/plugin/9042-python-runner) is no longer supported.
+The [external Python build runner](https://plugins.jetbrains.com/plugin/9042-python-runner) is no longer supported.
 All existing build steps will continue to work normally, but we recommend switching existing Python steps to the new [bundled](python.md) runner.

-* Docker images of the TeamCity Windows agents are now based on version 1909 instead of 1809.
-Currently, Windows agents are published for versions 1903 and 1909.
-* [Email Notifier](notifications.md#Email+Notifier) now uses the same versions of the TLS protocol as supported by the current TeamCity server's JVM.
+### Gradle updates

 * Previously, the _Build file_ field of the [Gradle](gradle.md) runner was set to `build.gradle` by default.
 We have removed this default value as some users rely on custom names of build files and prefer to let Gradle decide what file to choose.
 If `build.gradle` was selected as a build file in your Gradle steps, this setting will remain.
 In projects whose settings are stored in VCS, TeamCity will prompt to commit the respective change so the `build.gradle` property is explicitly specified in the versioned project settings.
 * The [Gradle](gradle.md) runner now displays test names based on the `displayName` properties assigned to the respective test methods.
 If your Gradle tests are annotated with a custom `displayName` property (for example, a JUnit 5 test with the `@DisplayName` annotation), their names will change in TeamCity on upgrading.
 This might break test and investigation history in respective builds.
 To prevent this, consider switching the behavior back with the `teamcity.internal.gradle.testNameFormat=name` internal property.

+### New responsibility for secondary nodes

-* Since version 2019.2, a secondary node allows user actions if at least one responsibility is assigned to it.
+Since version 2019.2, a secondary node allows user actions if at least one responsibility is assigned to it.
 In 2020.2, we have added a new responsibility – "Processing user requests to modify data".
 Nodes with this responsibility can process all currently supported user actions and allow changing project settings.
 Without it, a node will provide a read-only interface.
 On upgrading, this responsibility will be automatically enabled on all your secondary nodes that have at least one other responsibility.
 This will ensure no current functionality of these nodes is affected.
 To allow user actions on new secondary nodes, you have to manually enable the new responsibility in __Administration | Server Configuration__.

-### Known Issues
-{id="known-issues-20202"}

-* If upgrade fails with an error in OptimizeAndCleanupIdsGroupsTableConverter, please apply the workaround described in [this issue](https://youtrack.jetbrains.com/issue/TW-68938#focus=Comments-27-4538713.0-0).

 ### Bundled tools updates
 {id="bundled-tools-updates-202020"}